eclipse-cyclonedds/cyclonedds/docs/manual/getting_started/helloworld/helloworld_cpp_sub.part.rst

 HelloWorld subscriber C++ source code
 =====================================

-The ``Subscriber.cpp`` file mainly contains the statements to wait for a HelloWorld message and reads it when it receives it.
+The ``subscriber.cpp`` file mainly contains the statements to wait for a HelloWorld message and reads it when it receives it.

 .. note::